August 24, 2023 Rocket Romero

 • Likewise, do you have outliers in your dataset?
 Do these outliers reflect reality or are they caused by data quality issues?
 If it is the latter you will need to remove outliers; if not they will bias your clustering results.

-These data manipulations and validation steps are typically tedious with Jupyter notebooks but can be done straightforwardly with several tools, including Analyzr.
+These data manipulations and validation steps are typically tedious with Jupyter notebooks but can be done straightforwardly with several tools, including the G2M Platform.
 In our example using the telco customer churn dataset, you will end up with 1 index variable, 1 dependent variable, 1 treatment variable, and 6 independent variables selected:

 Algorithm selection